Select any two GPUs for comparison

 The Graphics 4000 has a 25 MHz higher core clock speed than the GeForce GT 720M, but the GeForce GT 720M has 4 more Render Output Units than the Graphics 4000.
 As a result, the GeForce GT 720M exhibits a 2.4 GPixel/s better Pixel Fill Rate than the Graphics 4000.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

-The GeForce GT 720M was released over a year more recently than the Graphics 4000, and so the GeForce GT 720M is likely to have better driver support, meaning it will be more optimized for running the latest games.
+The GeForce GT 720M was released over a year more recently than the Graphics 4000, and so the GeForce GT 720M is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the Graphics 4000.

 The GeForce GT 720M has 1024 MB video memory, but the Graphics 4000 does not have an entry, so the two GPUs cannot be reliably compared in this area.